yapicimurat/ship-game/README.md

 }
 ```
 ## Setup to build project
-1.There are dependencies in "ship/server/package.json"
+##### * There are two dependencies in "ship/server/package.json"
-You can install all of dependencies using by "npm install" command.
+You should install all of dependencies using by `npm install` command.
 # Install dependencies
 ```
 npm install